syl22-00/pocketsphinx.js/README.md

 The file `webapp/live.html` illustrates how these work together in a real application, that is a good starting point.
 Make sure you load it through a web server or start Chrome with `--disable-web-security`.
 For instance, you can start a small web server with `python -m SimpleHTTPServer` in the base directory and open `http://localhost:8000/webapp/live.html` in your browser.

+There is also a live demo for Chinese.
+To try it, open `http://localhost:8000/webapp/live_zh.html` in your browser.

 # 2. Compilation of `pocketsphinx.js`

 A prebuilt version of `pocketsphinx.js` is available in `webapp/js`, or you can build it yourself.
 Below is the procedure on Linux (and Mac OS X).
 On Windows, refer to the emscripten manual.